RebeccaStevens/is-immutable-type/README.md

 ## Caching

-By default we use a global cache to speed up the calculation of multiple types' immutability.
+By default, we use a global cache to speed up the calculation of multiple types' immutability.
 This prevents us from needing to calculate the immutability of the same types over and over again.